ediazcorti/CSS_HTML_ObligatorioDisenioWeb/README.md

 NOTE: I am able to update this project to have a responsive design if it is requested for any interview as a proof of knowledge or anything similar.
 I am also aware that class/id efficence can be upgraded too if needed.
+Folder organization could have been done better too.